 |Study length:||3 years|

 |Profile of the programme:||Academically oriented|

 |The principles of checking the study results: Credits|

 The aim of the Information Technology Bachelor Degree Programme is to prepare alumni who are able to use both hardware and software systems at a high professional level.
-They are able to act as designers, programmers and servicemen of computer systems, digital systems, computer networks, computer-based systems and programmers and administrators of database systems and information systems.
+They are able to act as designers, programmers, and servicemen of information and communication systems, digital systems, computer networks, computer-based systems and programmers and administrators of database systems and information systems.
 The programme is open for teachers of higher schools who aim to complete their knowledge in the branch of information technology for the purposes of teaching.

 |The knowledge and other presumptions that must be fulfilled by a candidate to be accepted for studies:|

 Secondary education completed with the General Certificate of Secondary Education is the condition of admission to studies.
 An entrance exam is not a part of admissions.
 Instead of an entrance exam, the applicants take part in a selected test within the National Comparative Exams (NSZ) organized by SCIO company.
 The applicants can choose from OSP (General Study Presumptions), MAT (Mathematics) or VŠP (General Study Presumptions in Slovak).
 An applicant can sit for a selected test for free when he or she applies for admission soon enough.
 In case an applicant fulfils one of the announced conditions, he or she can ask for preferential admission and so avoid NSZ.
 The complete and updated rules for admissions are to be found at the following link: http://www.fit.vutbr.cz/admissions/

 |The conditions that must be fulfilled by a student during the study period and when finishing the studies:|